(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission

-In summary, the key feature of this thermal DM candidate is that positrons are injected with low energy, resulting in low IfA emission.
-This allows for higher DM masses to remain compatible with the measurements of the Galactic $\gamma$-ray diffuse emission.
+In summary, the key feature of this thermal DM candidate is that positrons are injected with low energy, resulting in low IfA emission and a cutoff at a few MeV,.
+This allows for higher DM masses to remain compatible with the measurements of the Galactic $\gamma$-ray diffuse emission and the recent COMPTEL signal~\cite{Knodlseder_2025}.

 \emph{Line Morphology---} As a final step, we demonstrate that this model can reproduce the latitude ($b$) and longitude ($l$) profiles of the signal, without requiring additional non-standard astrophysical assumptions.